derekhans/derekhans.github.io/_posts/2026-05-08-api-authentication-through-azure-entra-and-api-management.md

 **APIM tier selection.** APIM pricing varies significantly by tier.
 The Developer tier is suitable for non-production.
 Basic and Standard cover most internal and moderate-traffic external APIs.
 Premium is required for multi-region deployments and private virtual network integration.
 For many organizations, two or three APIM instances (dev, staging, prod) cover the full environment at a fraction of the cost of building equivalent gateway infrastructure independently.

-**Entra ID P1 versus P2.** Most of the patterns described here — OAuth app registrations, scopes, app roles, JWT issuance — require only Entra ID P1.
+**Entra ID P1 versus P2.** Most of the patterns used in the API registration in Entra, like OAuth app registrations, scopes, app roles, JWT issuance, require only Entra ID P1.
 Conditional Access requires P1.
 Continuous Access Evaluation and Identity Protection require P2.
 Price the license tier against the risk you are mitigating; not every API warrants the CAE controls that P2 enables.

 **Reduced audit and compliance overhead.** When every API team produces their own auth implementation, audits require reviewing every implementation independently.
 With a centralized gateway, a single APIM audit covers the enforcement layer for all APIs.
 That is a material reduction in audit scope and cost at renewal time.